adhux/hexchat-otr/Readme.md

 		/otr trust
 		```

-	- If you have previously agreed on a password:
+	- If you have previously agreed on a shared secret:

 		```
-		/otr auth <password>
+		/otr auth <shared secret>
 		```

 	- If you have neither of these: